-Adopted by the Jackson County Library District Board on September 10, 2015
+Adopted by the Jackson County Library District Board on June 13, 2015

 compensation or benefits from JCLS.
 Volunteers support library operations with:

 Individuals interested in volunteering at the Library must fill out an application.
 Candidates will be accepted based on the Library’s project and programmatic needs matched with the candidates’ qualifications to meet those requirements as determined during the selection process.
 The Library may not accept every volunteer application.
 All volunteers age 18 and over must submit to an interview and background check.
 This process, at a minimum, includes a criminal background check and a sex offender registry check.

 All transactions between library users and staff or volunteers are strictly confidential.
 Volunteers are not permitted to work at the circulation desk or to have access to patron information.
 Volunteers are not permitted access to non-public areas when not volunteering.
 All patron transaction are strictly confidential.
 This includes information regarding what a patron has looked at, asked for, and checked out, as well as any questions asked by patrons at the reference or information desks.